 Annex H – Service Level Expectations

-To review the SLEs that are currently under discussion, please see https://community.icann.org/x/CA4nAw.
-Please note that these have not been agreed nor reviewed by the full CWG-Stewardship at the time of publication of this report.
+To review the Service Level Expectations (SLEs) that are currently under discussion, please see https://community.icann.org/x/CA4nAw.
+Please note that these have not been agreed upon nor reviewed by the full CWG-Stewardship at the time of publication of this report.

 Annex I – IANA Customer Service Complaint Resolution Process for Naming Related Functions